LET’S GET OUTSIDE! Providers

-Authors: Natural Learning Initiative & National Wildlife Foundation
+Authors: Natural Learning Initiative & National Wildlife Federation

 Risk of spreading COVID-19 may be reduced if children and teachers spend more time outside.
 The American Academy of Pediatrics (AAP) says that spending more time outdoors is one of the highest priority strategies for reducing transmission of the virus among preschoolers and elementary school children.
 Studies suggest that exposure to sunlight rapidly deactivates the virus in the air and on surfaces.
 Open-air spaces are less likely to concentrate the virus than confined indoor spaces and outdoor moving air disperses the virus, lowering the risk of transmission.